Ainex Vision Navigation

 • Execute a safe step and re-evaluate the environment

-• System supports "human-in-the-loop" navigation: at uncertain junctions, the model can request user input rather than guessing
+• Support human-in-the-loop navigation: at uncertain junctions, ask for user input rather than guessing

 Key challenges (and what I learned)

-• ROS environment issues: mismatched ROS_MASTER_URI, missing nodes, and services not reachable.
-Learned fast debugging patterns for ROS networks and startup order.
+• ROS environment issues: mismatched ROS_MASTER_URI, missing nodes, unreachable services → learned fast debugging patterns for ROS networks and startup order.

-• Walking drift / curvature: even small asymmetries in gait parameters can cause arc turns.
-Learned to isolate the problem: decision vs execution vs gait tuning.
+• Walking drift / curvature: small gait asymmetries cause arc turns → learned to isolate decision vs execution vs gait tuning.

-• Reliability matters more than cleverness: the best demo is the one that runs 20 times in a row.
+• Reliability beats cleverness: the best demo is the one that runs 20 times in a row.

 Tech stack